 Results

-12 individuals (nine men; three women) participated in the meetings.
+12 individuals (nine men; three women) participated in the meetings (Figure 3).
 Two of these members were carers of a patient.
 The participants of the focus groups were given opportunities to speak to their personal experiences of living with a wound if they so wished; all participants verbally consented to share their stories during the session.
-Diversity of age, socioeconomic class, health status, education and circumstance between the participants allowed for a range of experiences to be heard.
-A lack of diversity in ethnicity and race was reflective of the population local to and served by the research centre, and posed a significant limitation to the generalisability of the results beyond a white, English population.
+Diversity of age, employment status, health status, education and circumstance between the participants allowed for a range of experiences to be heard.
+A lack of diversity in ethnicity was reflective of the population local to and served by the research centre, and posed a significant limitation to the generalisability of the results beyond a white, English population.
 This is further explored in the limitations section.

-With this in mind, this process revealed four main domains of QoL impact.
+Thematic analysis of the transcripts identified four main domains of QoL impact, with 23 sub-themes distilled from 81 primary individual finalised codes (Figure 4).

 Mental health